9 Bonafide Reasons Why Silver Is So Valuable

 Safe-haven assets help provide diversity to an investment portfolio.
 This means the overall level of risk is lowered by having a mix of assets whose individual performances are not closely correlated to one another.
 It's one of the characteristics that gold and silver share, and helps make the case for their attractiveness as investments.

-For someone who already owns gold, silver can provide even greater diversification, balance, and stability.
+For someone who already owns gold, silver coins, such as the American Silver Eagle, can provide even greater diversification, balance, and stability.

 The price of silver has a very low entry point compared to the other precious metals.
 It can therefore appeal to any investor, regardless of how modest their budget.
 Moreover, having an allocation of both gold and silver means you won’t miss out if one of the metals outperforms the other.